m-r-urbanic/new-portfolio/README.md

 Finish wording here

 # Credits
-All code used or referenced is from bootcamp curriculum.
+All code used or referenced is from bootcamp curriculum or written by myself.

 # Image Credits
 Photo by Mikhail Nilov: https://www.pexels.com/photo/a-laptop-and-calculator-on-a-wooden-table-6963055/